erichlof/THREE.js-PathTracing-Renderer/README.md

 * Supports most primitives: Spheres, Planes, Discs, Quads, Triangles, and quadrics such as Cylinders, Cones, and Ellipsoids.
 * Any supported shape can be an Area Light!
 * Basic support for loading models in .obj format (triangle and quad faces are supported, but no higher-order polys like pentagon, hexagon, etc.)
-* Current material options: Mirror, Glass/water, Matte(diffuse), ClearCoat(cars, pool balls, plastic), Translucent (wax, fruit, skin, leaves, etc.), Volumetric (smoke, dust, fog, etc.) - more coming!
+* Current material options: Mirror, Glass/water, Matte(diffuse), ClearCoat(cars, plastic, etc.), Translucent (wax, fruit, skin, leaves, etc.), Subsurface w/ shiny coat (jelly beans, cherries, white glue, pool balls, etc.), Volumetric (smoke, dust, fog, etc.) - more coming!
 * Diffuse/Matte objects use Monte Carlo integration (a random process, hence the visual noise) to sample the unit-hemisphere oriented around the normal of the ray-object hitpoint and collects any light that is being received.
 This is the key-difference between path tracing and simple old-fashioned ray tracing.
 This is what produces realistic global illumination effects such as color bleeding/sharing between diffuse objects and refractive caustics from glass objects.
 * Camera has Depth of Field with real-time adjustable Focal Distance and Aperture Size settings for a still-photography or cinematic look.
 * SuperSampling gives beautiful, clean Anti-Aliasing (no jagged edges!)